keplerlab/enhant/docs/source/developer_guides/architecture_nlp_analyzer.rst

 new module implemented inside nlp_lib.

-After implementing your own nlp analyser you can import it's module inside cli/config.py file and add instance of your module class inside get_data_analyers() function.
+After implementing your own nlp analyser you can import it's module inside cli/config.py file and add instance of your module class inside get_data_analyzers() function.

-Similarly if you need to remove any of the existing nlp analyzers you just need to remove their respective instance from get_data_analyers function in cli/config
+Similarly if you need to remove any of the existing nlp analyzers you just need to remove their respective instance from get_data_analyzers function in cli/config